manjeetsaggi/drupal-6-modules/custom_breadcrumbs/README.txt

 installed to provide custom breadcrumbs in a variety of situations:

 + custom_breadcrumbs_views provides custom breadcrumbs on views pages.
-  Once this module is enabled, a new "Views Page" tab will appear at admin/build/custom_breadcrumbs.
+  Once this module is enabled, a new "Views" tab will appear at admin/build/custom_breadcrumbs.
 To add a views page breadcrumb, click on the tab and then select the view from list of available views.
 Fill in the visibility, title and paths sections as described above, and your breadcrumb should